17th Organization Studies Workshop

 Diane-Laure Arjaliès, Ivey Business School, Canada

-Ali A. Gümüsay, University of Hamburg, Germany
+Ali A. Gümüsay, LMU Munich, Germany

 Michael Lounsbury, University of Alberta, Canada